epfl-ada/ada-2024-project-lil0mohammadali/README.md

 ### Analysis

 The analysis is decomposed into two sections: 1.
-How does US News report on different events based on category and location?
-2. How does the public respond to events?
+How does US News report on different events based on category and location? (i.e. studying the reporting side) 2.
+How does the public respond to events and specific video formats?

 To answer the first question, we look at videos related to each event, getting statistics for: